Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Problem Formulation

 \subsection{Distributed Nonlinear Systems}

 We consider a network of $N$ interconnected nonlinear subsystems.
-The coupling network among the subsystems is defined as an undirected dynamical coupling graph $\mathcal{G}_d=(\mathcal{V}_d, \mathcal{E}_d)$, denoted by the $d$ subscript, with $\mathcal{V}_d=\{1, \dots, N\}$ representing the subsystems in the network, and the set of edges~$\mathcal{E}_d$ containing the pairs of subsystems~$\{i,j\}$, which can communicate with each other.
-Each subsystem is of the form
+The coupling network among the subsystems is defined as an undirected dynamical coupling graph $\mathcal{G}_d=(\mathcal{V}_d, \mathcal{E}_d)$, denoted by the $d$ subscript, with $\mathcal{V}_d=\{1, \dots, N\}$ representing the subsystems in the network, and the set of edges~$\mathcal{E}_d$ containing the pairs of subsystems~$\{i,j\}$, which communicate with each other.
+Each subsystem is denoted